 On-site Street Layout/Sidewalks.
-The developer requests approval of Audubon Drive as a loop street with an eventual connection back to Grant Avenue to the north with the future development of the abutting parcel to the north.
+The revised preliminary plat includes Audubon Drive/Leopold Drive as a loop street with connection back to Grant Avenue.
 No additional cross streets are proposed by the developer.
 The length of Audubon Drive in this preliminary plat is approximately 1,100 feet.
 The developer proposes the trail connection to split the block length up, as is required by FS-RL zoning for blocks exceeding 660 feet.
+Leopold Drive ends in a cul-de-sac at the east end of the subdivision.